Public Speaking for Introverts: How to Speak Confidently Using Quiet Confidence

 1. Listen Actively in Every Conversation

-Focus on understanding rather than responding.
-Gather insights that strengthen your public speaking and ensure your contributions are relevant and valuable.
+Focus on understanding rather than replying.
+The insight you gather makes your speaking sharper and your contributions genuinely relevant.

 2. Set Aside Time for Daily Reflection

-Use journaling, meditation, or quiet contemplation to process experiences, organize ideas, and prepare for speaking engagements with clarity.
+Use journaling, meditation or quiet time to process your experiences, order your ideas, and prepare for speaking with a clear head.

 3. Embrace Moments of Silence